Self-Balancing Robot

 Capstone: Reaction-Wheel Inverted Pendulum

-This prototype is a part of a team Capstone project, in which we are surveying different controls strategies for robots with unstable dynamics.
-We are mainly comparing the performance of traditional controls methods including using PID controllers, using a Linear-Quadratic Regulator, and using a Model-Predictive Controller, with the performance of neural-network-based controllers, mainly using Reinforcement Learning.
+This prototype was a part of a team Capstone project, in which we were surveying different controls strategies for robots with unstable dynamics.
+We compared the performance of traditional controls methods including using PID controllers, using a Linear-Quadratic Regulator, and using a Model-Predictive Controller, with the performance of neural-network-based controllers, mainly using Reinforcement Learning.

 What makes this problem interesting?